BrentGrammer/PROGNOTES/ColdFusion/basics.md

 - Lucee stores all numbers as Doubles
 - CFML will do the auto-casting for you when converting between integers and doubles.
 - [List of mathematical operators you can use with numbers](https://modern-cfml.ortusbooks.com/cfml-language/numbers#operators-and-functions)

+### Truthy and Falsey

+- 0 is falsey, any other number (including negatives) are truthy.
+  - -1 is truthy etc.

 ### Casting to number